Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 First, let's organize the specific methods for finding band members in Kobe.

-This is the most convenient and efficient method.
-With Membo, you can see member recruitment listings narrowed down to Hyogo Prefecture or Kobe City in a list view.
-Since you can specify genre, part, and age range, you can search pinpointed like "Kobe × Rock × Drums Wanted".
+The most convenient and efficient method.
+With Membo, you can see member recruitment filtered by Hyogo Prefecture or Kobe City in a list.
+You can specify genre, position, and age group, so you can pinpoint searches like "Kobe × Rock × Drums Wanted."

-Since Kobe is about 30 minutes from Osaka by train, it's easy to team up with members from Osaka as well.
-As mentioned in Common traits of people who can't find band members, if you keep waiting saying "maybe a better recruitment will come out," you'll never get started.
-Contact them immediately if you're interested.
-This is the golden rule.
+Kobe is only 30 minutes by train from Osaka, making it easy to pair with Osaka members as well.
+As mentioned in Common Traits of People Who Can't Find Band Members, if you keep waiting thinking "maybe a better recruitment will come along," you'll never start moving.
+The rule is to contact them immediately when something catches your eye.

-Kobe's live houses are concentrated around Sannomiya.
-Since famous venues like CHICKEN GEORGE, VARIT., and Taiyo to Tora are within walking distance, you can easily hop between them.
-Go to live shows of genres that interest you and approach performers or audience members after the performance.
-There are also many cases where members from other bands (co-performers) introduce you with something like "our bassist is leaving."
+Kobe's live houses are concentrated around Sannnomiya.
+Famous ones like Chicken George, VARIT., and Taiyo to Tora are within walking distance of each other, making it easy to bar-hop.
+Attend live shows of the genre that interests you and talk to performers or audience members after the show.
+You'll often get referrals from members of your fellow performers (bands you share a bill with) like "our bassist is leaving."

 4. Practice Studio Bulletin Boards and Communities

-Major studios in Sannomiya like BASS ON TOP Kobe Sannomiya and Studio 246 WEST have member recruitment bulletin boards in their lobbies.
-If members use the same studio, there's no hassle over practice venues.
-Following studios' SNS and LINE accounts to check recruitment information is also effective.
+Major studios in Sannnomiya like BASS ON TOP Kobe Sannnomiya branch and Studio 246 WEST have member recruitment bulletin boards in their lobbies.
+If you use the same studio, you won't have venue disputes.
+Following studios' SNS and LINE accounts to check for recruitment information is also effective.

-Shimamura Music Sannomiya Opa occasionally hosts band experiences and workshops.
-By participating in these events beyond just purchasing or repairing instruments, your chances of meeting like-minded companions increase.
-If you tell store staff "I'm looking for members," they sometimes introduce you to regular musicians.
+Shimamura Music Sannnomiya Opa holds band experience and workshops irregularly.
+Beyond just buying and repairing instruments, participating in these events increases your chances of meeting like-minded companions.
+If you ask staff "I'm looking for band members," they sometimes introduce you to regular musicians.

-If you want to do a band in Kobe, it all starts with knowing Sannomiya.
-This area, where three railway lines intersect — JR Sannomiya Station, Hanshin Kobe-Sannomiya Station, and Hankyu Kobe-Sannomiya Station — is home to Kobe's representative live houses concentrated in one place.
+If you want to play in a band in Kobe, you can't start without knowing Sannnomiya.
+Where three train lines — JR Sannomiya Station, Hankyu Kobe Sannnomiya Station, and Hanshin Kobe Sannnomiya Station — intersect, Kobe's representative live houses are concentrated.

 CHICKEN GEORGE